We Analyzed the Future Direction of Aerie Pharmaceuticals Inc. (AERI), Here is What We Found

 AERI’s Market Performance

-AERI stocks went down by -0.56% for the week, with a monthly drop of -26.95% and a quarterly performance of -40.58%, while its annual performance rate touched -48.41%.
-The volatility ratio for the week stands at 7.01% while the volatility levels for the past 30 days are set at 7.58% for Aerie Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -10.98% for AERI stocks with a simple moving average of -49.33% for the last 200 days.
+AERI stocks went up by 9.88% for the week, with a monthly drop of -11.12% and a quarterly performance of -36.93%, while its annual performance rate touched -40.41%.
+The volatility ratio for the week stands at 9.42% while the volatility levels for the past 30 days are set at 8.12% for Aerie Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 5.44% for AERI stocks with a simple moving average of -41.07% for the last 200 days.

 Analysts’ Opinion of AERI